MarioLegenda/blue-dot/README.md

     * 'foreign_key' configuration option
     * 'if_exists' and 'if_not_exists' configuration option
 7. Service statements
+8. Prepared execution
-8. Repositories
+9. Repositories
-9. Filters
+10. Filters
     * Using configuration filters
     * Using filters in code
-10. Statement builder
+11. Statement builder
-11. Promise interface and getting the result
+12. Promise interface and getting the result
-    * Simple statement promise
-    * Scenario statement promise
+    * Introduction
-    * Callable promise
+    * PromiseInterface
+    * Entity result object
-12. Imports
+13. Imports
-13. Conclusion
+14. Conclusion

 ## 1. Introduction